mromerdagan/jounral/README.md

 `$ journal show "2021-06-01:2021-06-30"`

-- To create a new journal entry for a specific project:
+- To create a new journal entry for a specific project named "coaching-sessions":

-`$ journal --type project`
+`$ journal --type coaching-sessions`

-- To view your journal entries for a specific project:
+- To view your journal entries for a specific project from last week:

-`$ journal show --type project`
+`$ journal show "last week" --type coaching-sessions`